Wisconsin Water Quality at a Glance

 Rural and Disadvantaged Communities

-• Infrastructure Disparities: Smaller water systems face challenges with aging infrastructure and higher per-capita costs, with approximately one-third of residents relying on private wells with no PFAS testing requirements.
+• Infrastructure Disparities: Smaller water systems face challenges with aging infrastructure and higher per-capita costs, with approximately one-third of residents relying on private wells with no required PFAS testing.

-• Targeted Federal Support: Emerging Contaminant Cap Grants from the Bipartisan Infrastructure Law provide funding specifically for smaller public water systems not owned by government entities.
+• Targeted Federal Support: Emerging Contaminant Grant programs from the Bipartisan Infrastructure Law provide funding specifically for smaller public water systems and disadvantaged communities not owned by government entities.

 • Technical Assistance Programs: Wisconsin DNR provides enhanced technical support and grant programs to help smaller systems navigate complex regulatory requirements and secure funding for necessary improvements.